kpage0910/NoteTube/README.md

 - **Custom intent prompts**: Users could theoretically want to define their own note format.
 I chose to constrain the options to four well-defined intents.
 Constraints often make tools more useful, not less.

-- **Rate limiting and usage tracking**: Important for production, but premature for an MVP.
-Adding this would mean adding a database, which changes the project's complexity profile significantly.

 **What I chose to prioritize:**

 - Clear separation between transcript extraction and note generation